phalcon-orphanage/docs/en/api/Phalcon_Db_Adapter_Pdo.rst

 public *int*  **affectedRows** ()

-Returns the number of affected rows by the last INSERT/UPDATE/DELETE reported by the database system
+Returns the number of affected rows by the lastest INSERT/UPDATE/DELETE executed in the database system

 .. code-block:: php